dannykulesza/challenge/README.md

 ### Installation and running this solution
 1. Ensure [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/#install-compose) are installed and running on your local machine.
-2. Clone this repository to your local machine `git clone https://github.com/dannykulesza/challenge.git` and ensure `.challenge/` is your current working directory.
+2. Clone this repository to your local machine `git clone https://github.com/dannykulesza/challenge.git` and ensure `./challenge/` is your current working directory.
-3. Run `docker-compose up` and wait for postgres image to run and app image to build, seed and run.
+3. Run `docker-compose up`.
+Wait for postgres image to run and application image to build, seed and run.
 4. Visit `localhost:4000` to view solution.